damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is an implementation of the handleCharTalkingFinish function which calls the handleCharTalkingDuringSendData async function (also below is an implementation) responsible for sending the email (scripts/index.js):
+Below is an implementation of the handleCharTalkingFinish function which calls the handleCharTalkingDuringSendData async function (also below is an implementation) responsible for sending the email:

 ```
+//scripts/index.js file:

   const handleCharTalkingFinish = async ({ userMessage, chosenChar }) => {
     let messageToSend
     let delayToSend